jkosh44/jkosh44.github.io/_blogs/2025-03-03-postgresql-intervals-are-confusing.markdown

 >
 </script>

 This blog post will explain the PostgreSQL built-in datatype `interval` and explain some of its flaws.
 The blog post also uses PGLite[^1] to execute PostgreSQL queries in the browser.
-If the PGLite code ever stops working or you find it annoying, then you can find an exact copy of this blog post with all the answers hard-coded[^2].
+If the PGLite code ever stops working or you find it annoying, then you can find <a href="{{ "/blogs/2025-03-03-postgresql-intervals-are-confusing" | relative_url }}?fake-pg">an exact copy of this blog post with all the answers hard-coded</a>.

 ## Interval Overview

-PostgreSQL has many built-in types that users can use for their data[^3].
-A subset of these types are the date/time types[^4], which store information about dates and times.
+PostgreSQL has many built-in types that users can use for their data[^2].
+A subset of these types are the date/time types[^3], which store information about dates and times.

 **`timestamp`** stores a point in time including both the date and the time.
 <div class="pg">